Vitanet-tech/cicd-deploying-a-fullstack-application/README.md

 ### Give your Application Auto-Deploy Superpowers
 <br>
-This repository contains solution to the project "Give Your Application Auto-Deploy Superpowers" of my Udacity Cloud DevOps Nanodegree Program
+This repository contains solution to the project "Give Your Application Auto-Deploy Superpowers"
 <p align="left">
 A CI-CD pipeline for a client/server TypeScript project with backend hosted on AWS EC2 and frontend on AWS S3 bucket and served via CloudFront, monitored with Prometheus with Slack used for alerts.
 AWS Infrastructure created with Cloud Formation Templates, Ansible used in server configuration and Prometheus configuration </p>